yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tidl.rst

 During import process, some operators or layers will be coalesced into one TIDL Layer (e.g. convolution and ReLU layer).
 This is done to further leverage EVE architecture which allows certain operations for free.
 Structure of converted (but equivalent) network can be checked using TIDL network viewer.

-The import tool (Linux x86 or Arm Linux port) imports the Model and Parameters trained using either Caffe frame work or TensorFlow frame work in PC, \
-or written in ONNX format.
+The import tool (Linux x86 or Arm Linux port) imports the Model and Parameters trained using either Caffe frame work or TensorFlow frame work in PC, \ or converted from Tensorflow to TensorFlow Lite format, or written in ONNX format.
 This tool will accept various parameters through import configuration file and generate the Model and Parameter file that the code \
 will be executed using TIDL library across multiple EVE and DSP cores.
 The import configuration file is available in {TIDL_install_path}/test/testvecs/config/import